 Are you excited about starting the Strong With Diabetes Challenge on May 3?
 I know I am!
 Especially because we have an amazing lineup of diabetes, health, and exercise experts as contributors.

-If you haven’t signed up for the challenge yet, you can read all about it HERE, or you can just sign up using the form at the end of this post.
+If you haven’t signed up for the challenge yet, you can read all about it HERE.

 To give you an idea of who they all are and what they will be writing about, I’ve asked them all to write a short bio so you can get to know them a little better.